|

 A worksheet titled Writing Practice features an illustration of a yellow chick and a brown hen.
 Below the images, the word CHICKEN is presented in dotted lines for tracing, with two colorful heart-shaped gems beside the sheet.

-C is for chicken worksheet
+C is for Chicken Worksheet

 A worksheet titled Find the Letters featuring a chicken illustration.
 It says C is for chicken and includes a tracing activity with letter C circles.
 Three colorful gems and a box of Crayola crayons are beside the sheet.